Step to the left, then step to the right.

 - Beavis And Butthead both do this in "Take A Number".

-- King Julien in The Penguins of Madagascar remarks in "Friend In A Box" that he never learned "that dance."
+- In The Penguins of Madagascar, Mort does it in in "Friend In A Box" after drinking a lot of lemonade given to him by Kowalski and Julien.
+Julien remarks that he never learned "that dance."
 Being the king, he just goes wherever he is.
 Kowalski takes two steps away from Julien upon hearing that.

 - Pinkie Pie does this in the My Little Pony: Friendship Is Magic episode "The Last Round-Up" after a long train ride.